napari/docs/docs/developers/contributing.md

     pip install -e ".[dev]"  # (quotes only needed for zsh shell)
     ```

+    Note that in this last case you will need to install your Qt backend separately.

 5. We use [`pre-commit`](https://pre-commit.com) to sort imports with
    [`isort`](https://github.com/PyCQA/isort), format code with
    [`black`](https://github.com/psf/black), and lint with